House of Large Sizes: History

 House of Large Sizes was formed in 1986 by Deibler, Schilf, and original drummer Dave Berg.
 Deibler and Schilf were then a couple and have since gotten married.
 Mark Munn and Brent Hanson played drums for the group in later years.
 Their sound has been described as mixing the pop-oriented alternative rock of the Pixies with hardcore punk, with some elements of rap and heavy metal.

-They released their first album One Big Cake in 1989; the following year they signed with What Are Records? and released Heat Miser.
+They released their first album, One Big Cake in 1989; the following year, they signed with What Are Records? and released Heat Miser.
 They were briefly signed to the Red Decibel subsidiary of Columbia Records, which released My Ass-Kicking Life in 1994; the band then returned to their previous label.

 The band's 2000 album Idiots Out Wandering Around references the initials of their home state of Iowa.
 Their final album House of Large Sizes was released in 2002, and they disbanded the following year.
 They reunited for short tours of Iowa and Minnesota in 2007, 2009, and 2013.
 Deibler and Schilf now operate a bar and clothing boutique in Cedar Falls.

+House of Large Sizes are 2023 inductees into the Iowa Rock and Roll Hall of Fame.